Work in prison

 The inmate may work in the general service of the prison.

-In this case, it signs a prison employment contract directly with the prison administration and contributes to the operation of the prison.
+In this case, she signs a prison employment contract directly with the prison administration and contributes to the operation of the prison.

 The positions offered can be of different kinds: maintenance of premises or linen, kitchen or diving, work at the library, etc.